If you have “hayfever” (an allergy to ragweed pollen), you know how bad the symptoms can be: Runny eyes. Frozen lungs. Throbbing sinuses.

 Fear of Public Speaking is the Same

-I’ve coached literally hundreds of people, and while they haven’t all adored their time at the podium, none of them have been torn apart by a rabid, drooling wolf-pack of vicious audience members.
+I’ve coached hundreds of people, and while they haven’t all adored their time at the podium, none of them have been torn apart by a rabid, drooling wolf-pack of vicious audience members.

 The Eyes Have It